 ED is most commonly observed on the Indian subcontinent where the reported incidence is 1/200-1/250 ophthalmic patients.
 Males are predominantly affected.

 The age of onset of ED is 20-30 years (earlier in Asians).
-ED is characterized by 3 sequential vascular responses that determine the course of the disease: inflammation (peripheral retinal perivasculitis); occlusion (peripheral retinal capillary non-perfusion); and neovascularization of the retina or disk, which often leads to vitreous hemorrhage.
-The first 2 stages are generally asymptomatic while vitreous hemorrhage (often sudden and unilateral) is characterized by small specks, floaters, cobwebs and decrease in visual acuity (often remission).
+ED is characterized by 3 sequential vascular responses that determine the course of the disease: inflammation (peripheral retinal perivasculitis); occlusion (peripheral retinal capillary non-perfusion); and neovascularisation of the retina or disk, which often leads to vitreous hemorrhage.
+The first 2 stages are generally asymptomatic while vitreous hemorrhage (often sudden and unilateral) is characterized by small specks, floaters, ''cobwebs'' and a decrease in visual acuity (often remission).
 The second eye is affected in 50-90% of cases after a gap of 3-10 years.
 Recurrences are common.
 Recurrent bleeds result in tractional retinal detachments, retinal tears, and epimacular membranes.
-Other cases may show mild reduction of vision associated with retinal vasculitis (without vitreous hemorrhage).
+Others may show a mild reduction of vision associated with retinal vasculitis (without vitreous hemorrhage).
 In addition, headache, variation in peripheral circulation, dyspepsia, chronic constipation, and epistaxis have also been associated with ED.
 ED rarely results in blindness, even in patients who suffer vitreous hemorrhages.

 Differential diagnosis includes retinopathy of prematurity (ROP) sequelae, familial exudative vitreoretinopathy, sarcoidosis, Behçet disease, sickle cell anemia (see these terms), Terson syndrome, posttraumatic vitreous hemorrhage, juvenile diabetes and primary branch retinal vein occlusion.

 Isolated episodes of vitreous hemorrhage usually settle down without visual deficit.
-However, some patients may lose vision significantly due to recurrent episodes of vitreous hemorrhage, macular changes, and tractional or combined retinal detachment involving macula.
+However, some patients may lose vision significantly due to recurrent episodes of vitreous hemorrhage, macular changes, and tractional or combined retinal detachment involving the macula.
 Blindness due to ED is rare.

 - Dr Pukhraj RISHI